 “I have a concept of how change happens: through relationships and connection.”

-On one hand, you might say Dr. Clinton is simply reminding us of ideas that have been around for a long time, at least since the days when John Bowlby was expounding about attachment theory and Donald Winnicott famously wrote, “ There is no such thing as a baby.
+On one hand, you might say Dr. Jean is simply reminding us of ideas that have been around for a long time.
+Back then, John Bowlby was expounding about attachment theory and Donald Winnicott famously wrote, “ There is no such thing as a baby.
 There is a baby and someone.”
 (Love that quote!)

 It’s easy to adore and embrace such statements.
 But I think we need to reflect on why someone like Dr. Jean feels the need to keep reminding us of the importance of relationships in child development.
 For one thing, it might be that there is so much stuff out there to draw our minds away from the importance of relationships in children’s brain development.

-First of all there are products, like Baby Einstein videos, specially designed toys that teach kids about animals and colours, or other products and programs that claim to build children’s brains (but don’t really).
+First of all, there are products like Baby Einstein videos, specially designed toys that teach kids about animals and colours.
+Other products and programs claim to build children’s brains (but don’t really).

 Then there’s the fact that parents’ and educators’ time and energy is constantly occupied with lots of stuff we have to do to get through the day with children.
 We’re supposed to keep them safe and clean, get them to bed on time, feed them well, teach them to be well-behaved, and, if you’re an educator, get through those curriculum expectations.
 Sure, we can connect with kids during those activities, but usually, when we’re doing task-oriented things with kids, the relationship is not the uppermost thing on our minds.

 Everything Starts With Relationships